-Do you think your brand is ready to use TikTok for businesses?
+Do you think your brand is ready to use your business account on TikTok?
 Here are some ways to get the most out of your account:

 Now with your fresh, new business account, it’s time to ensure it’s fully optimized.
 This may sound daunting, but it’s quite easy.
 Start by refreshing your profile photo and feed.
 Make sure they represent your brand in a way that would make users want to click or visit your website.
 Next, focus on your bio.
 We recommend keeping it short and pairing it with the perfect link.
 While this could be a singular link to your website, a TikTok Link in bio is even more effective.
 This allows you to link to multiple things like your website, but also specific offerings or products.

 This is the best part of TikTok.
 Creating great content that resonates with your brand.
 Once you hone in on your brand's niche, a great way to create interesting content is through UGC and influencers.
 With UGC, you can repost content that has been made by your customers, and with influencers, they can create content for your account which will bring over a whole new set of users.
 Community-generated entertainment is the future of TikTok.